Skip to content

 • Planning your time efficiently to meet deadlines

-As you learn your craft and explore your interests you'll carve out your own individual aesthetic.
+Under Eric’s guidance, you will finish the course with an impressive portfolio of work to present to prospective employers.
+As you learn your craft and explore your interests, you'll carve out your own individual aesthetic.
 Finding illustration jobs will be a matter of aligning yourself with projects and employers who share your vision, and that is the greatest partnership of all!

-We hope this has helped you understand what qualifications you need to be an illustrator.
-To start your journey as a digital painter and create your own professional portfolio to show clients, hit the button below for more information on Eric's course.
+To start your journey as a digital painter and create your own professional portfolio to show clients, hit the button below for more information on our expert-led digital illustration courses.